 An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

-With its major advantage being that it increases the chance of business success.
+The major advantage ... it increases the chance of business success.

 More and more SMB owners are recognising the significant advantages of having an Advisory Board.
 Getting the benefits from the knowledge of others, without the expense or formality of a board of directors.

-Meeting monthly the board can provide strategic direction, operational advice and accountability.
+Meeting regularly the board can provide strategic direction, operational advice and, the often missing, owner accountability.

 Roles and responsibilities of advisory board members

-1. Provide “wise counsel” on issues raised by owners or management
+- Provide “wise counsel” on issues raised by owners or management.

-2. Provide unbiased insights and ideas from a third point-of-view (not involved in the operation of the business)
+- Provide unbiased insights and ideas from a third party point-of-view.

-4. Develop the understanding of the business, the market and industry trends
+- Develop the understanding of the business, the market and industry trends.

-6. Expand the social networking platform for the company
+- Expand the social networking platform for the company.

-9. Present challenges to directors and management that could improve the business
+- Present challenges to directors and management that could improve the business.

-10. Hold the owner and management accountable for agreed action.
+- Hold the owner accountable for agreed action.

-The main reason to create one is to increase the skill and resource base of the company.
-Increasing the probability of the business succeeding.
+The main reason is to increase the skill and resource base of the company.
+Leading to the increased probability of business success.

-The owner should appoint advisory board members whose qualities complement his own.
+The owner should appoint members whose qualities complement his own.
 Their skills filling any gaps in his or the other executive management.

 The former editor of The Economist, also an advisory board member, once said about advisory boards;